The Generalized Perceived Input Point Model and How to Double Touch Accuracy by Extracting Fingerprints

 It is generally assumed that touch input cannot be accurate because of the fat finger problem, i.e., the softness of the fingertip combined with the occlusion of the target by the finger.
 In this paper, we show that this is not the case.
 We base our argument on a new model of touch inaccuracy.
 Our model is not based on the fat finger problem, but on the perceived input point model.
 In its published form, this model states that touch screens report touch location at an offset from the intended target.
 We generalize this model so that it represents offsets for individual finger postures and users.
 We thereby switch from the traditional 2D model of touch to a model that considers touch a phenomenon in 3-space.
 We report a user study, in which the generalized model explained 67% of the touch inaccuracy that was previously attributed to the fat finger problem.

-RidgePad derives finger posture and user ID from each touch event and thereby obtains 1.8 times higher accuracy than capacitive sensing.
-RidgePad is based on an L SCAN Guardian fingerprint scanner.
+Ridgepad derives finger posture and user ID from each touch event and thereby obtains 1.8 times higher touch precision than traditional capacitive sensing.
+Ridgepad is based on an L SCAN Guardian fingerprint scanner.

 Publication